 Northern Front Range: Fort Collins and Loveland

 For those looking to escape the increasing traffic of the Mile High City, but still reap the benefits of living in a large city, retire in Fort Collins.
-It’s Colorado’s fourth largest city at more than 165,000 people.
+It’s Colorado’s fourth largest city with more than 165,000 people.
 And it feels even bigger due to being a college town.
 Over 33,000 students (undergrad and grad combined) attend Colorado State University.
 Go Rams!

-While the ski resorts are far away, every other bit of world class recreation is at your fingertips.
+While the ski resorts are far away, every other bit of world-class recreation is at your fingertips.
 Catch a sunset from the shores of Horsetooth Reservoir, located only minutes from downtown.
-Afterward stroll the historic Old Town’s blocks and blocks of charming shops and restaurants.
+Afterward, stroll the historic Old Town’s blocks and blocks of charming shops and restaurants.

 The Cache La Poudre Scenic Byway leads you west into the Rockies on Highway 14 right from town, unlocking endless forests and mountain vistas.
 Any of the neighboring towns make great retirement spots too, such as Loveland, only 20 minutes south (toward Denver).